Night1099/toolkit-remix-mcp/README.md

 ## License

-This MCP server is part of the RTX Remix Toolkit and follows the same license terms.
+This MCP server follows the same license terms as RTX Remix Toolkit.